RESEARCH STARTER

 Beginning in the 1930s, the policies to address the “Aboriginal problem” were refocused on assimilating the Aboriginal and Torres Strait Islander populations into a European lifestyle.
 The goal was to eradicate the language, culture, religion, and other practices of the Aboriginal people and replace them with English culture and Christianity.
 These policies were promoted to better the lives of the Indigenous population but were undertaken without their input or approval.
 Ultimately, the government intended to blend the Aboriginal people into the Western culture so thoroughly that the Indigenous population would be indistinguishable from the people from other parts of the world.
 Many viewed this as a benefit to the Aboriginal people, whose numbers were in great decline because of European illnesses and attacks on their villages and ancestral lands.

-Beginning as early as 1869, Australian officials attempted to speed up this assimilation process by “civilizing” mixed-race children who were part Aboriginal and part White.
+Beginning as early as 1869, Australian officials attempted to speed up this assimilation process by “civilizing” children of part Aboriginal and part non-Aboriginal parentage.
 They thought that these children could be educated and trained to work like White people if they abandoned their Aboriginal ways of living.
 This was suggested to protect them when the Aboriginal population eventually became extinct, as many assumed it would.
 Over the next several decades, numerous laws were passed in different parts of Australia authorizing various government officials to remove both mixed-race and Aboriginal children from their families.

 For example, The Native Administration Act 1936 gave the Commissioner of Native Affairs nearly complete control over the Aboriginal and mixed-race population in Western Australia.
 This commissioner had the authority to remove any Aboriginal child from their parents without justification.
 Other officials in other parts of the country held similar powers.